 The course covers essentials of business language skills.
-A grade of 65% in this course equals a "P" in English 12.
+A grade of 65% in this course equals a "P" in English 12 articulated at Level IV of English for Academic Purposes.
 Check with BCIT Admissions to find out the final grade that you need for the program you are planning to take.

-Course Goals: COMM 0005 consists of 21 4-hour classes.
+Course Goals: COMM 0005 consists of 33 3-hour classes.
 This course is designed to prepare students whose first language is not English.
 The course focuses on developing reading, writing, speaking, and study skills required for BCIT full-time programs.
 Sentence and paragraph development, reading comprehension, speaking, study and grammatical skills are emphasized.